Runner2: Development and release

 Runner2 was released as a downloadable title for the Wii U on the Nintendo eShop and on Microsoft Windows, OS X, and Linux via Steam on February 26, 2013.
 It was then released on the Xbox 360's Xbox Live Arcade the next day.
 The game was released on the PlayStation Network on March 5, 2013.
 Although all versions are generally the same, the Wii U version offers the added ability of playing on the Wii U GamePad with the Off TV Play function.
 The developers also confirmed that because Wii U is the newest platform with the most memory, it has the best overall load times of any of the consoles.
+Runner2 was removed from the Xbox Marketplace sometime in 2018, alongside other Aksys published titles.

 Later releases

-The game is also available on iOS, PS Vita and PS4.
-The iOS version was released on October 31, 2013.
-Said version is entitled Bit.Tip Run and very similar to the console version.
-The developer has already promised an update for the iOS version, which features GameCenter achievements and leaderboards, virtual controls, a better in-game shop and more levels.
-And never was ported to Android.
+The game is also available on PS Vita, PS4 and Nintendo Switch.
+An iOS version, entitled Bit.Trip Run, was released on October 31, 2013.
+It was heavily modified from the original game to be adapted for touch controls.